cardano-foundation/CIPs/CIP-1694/README.md

 > However, it means that there may be a difference between the stake that is used for block
 > production and the stake that is used for voting in any given epoch.

+PV is there any concern about being able to aggregate the stake at the epoch boundary fast enough?

 #### Incentives for Ada holders to delegate voting stake